lloydtabb/imdb/README.md

 **imdb-queries.malloy**: Extends the base model to add a large variety of potentially interesting queries.

 **imdb-queries2.malloy**: Extends the base model to add a much more curated set of potentially interesting queries.
+The movies2 source includes full indexing for field/value search.

 # Building the parquet files